 Project Overview: This emissions reductions project comprises the collection of municipal organics (yard waste and/or food scraps) through residential "green bin" programs, thereby avoiding methane emissions that would have occurred had the organics undergone anaerobic decomposition in a landfill.
 Municipalities provide residents with green bins for their household organic material.
 Municipal fleet vehicles (either owned or contracted) then collect the organics in parallel with the regular household waste and recycling collection programs.
 The collected organics are brought to a composting facility, where controlled aerobic composting processes ensure that GHG emissions are minimized.
-Co-benefits of organics diversion include the production of useful compost, and reduced volume of waste landfilled.
+Co-benefits of organics diversion include the production of useful compost, reduced volume of waste landfilled, and in some cases production of energy or biofuels.